-- 1.1 To present to Members the proposed Capital Programme for 2018/2019, including the Prudential Indicators for the years 2018/2019 to 2020/2021. - 1.2 A more detailed report is provided in Appendix 1 for information.
+- 1.1 To present to Members the proposed Capital Programme for 2019/2020, including the Prudential Indicators for the next four year period from 2019/2020 to 2022/2023.
+This will mean that the Capital Programme and its funding implications are fully aligned and consistent with the Authority's Medium Term Financial Strategy. - 1.2 A more detailed report is set out in Appendix 1 for member's information.

-2 CAPITAL PROGRAMME 2018/2019
+2 CAPITAL PROGRAMME 2019/2020

-2.1 The capital requirements of the Authority for 2018/2019 have been reviewed by the Chief Fire Officer through the Authority's Asset Management Group.
-The proposed Capital Programme and Vehicle Replacement Programme totals an estimated £6,982,767.
-Full details can be found at Appendix A and a summary is set out below:
+2.1 The capital requirements of the Authority for 2019/2020 have been reviewed by the Chief Fire Officer through the Authority's Asset Management Group.
+The proposed Capital Programme and Vehicle Replacement Programme totals an estimated £10,809,735.
+Full details of the proposed Capital Programme 2019/2020 can be found at Appendix A and a summary is set out below: